Hanna-Barbera produced the popular Flintstone cartoon tv series where Fred was known to use his feet as the brakes for his prehistoric car.

 I also like the idea of being able to wear whatever footwear I choose to including boots in the winter time.

-One man has come up with a design which he sells.
-HERE is a link to his website.
+As to the JSRL product HERE is a link to the website.
+A single individual makes and sells these heel slings.
 His name is John Lawrence.
 Here are some pictures of what he offers …

 A pad is available for the slings for comfort when wearing sandals.